-- 1. To institutionalize the adoption of sustainability principles, including those covering environmental and social (E&S) risk areas in the bank, by incorporating the same in the corporate governance and risk management frameworks as well as in the bank's strategic objectives and operations. risk strategy, risk appetite and risk management policies and procedures.
-Moreover, the board shall: - Set strategic E&S objectives covering short, medium, and long-term horizons; - Approve the risk appetite on specific risk areas that the bank is willing and capable to manage, results of stress testing exercises, and assessment of the timing and channels through which E&S risks may materialize; and - c.
-Ensure that material E&S risks are considered in the ICAAP or internal capital planning process.
+- 1. To institutionalize the adoption of sustainability principles, including those covering environmental and social (E&S) risk areas in the bank, by incorporating the same in the corporate governance and risk management frameworks as well as in the bank's strategic objectives and operations, risk strategy, risk appetite and risk management policies and procedures.
+Moreover, the board shall: - a.
+Set strategic E&S objectives covering short, medium, and long-term horizons; - b.
+Approve the risk appetite on specific risk areas that the bank is willing and capable to manage, results of stress testing exercises, and assessment of the timing and channels through which E&S risks may materialize; and - c.
+Ensure that material E&S risks are considered in the ICAAP or internal capital planning process. - 2.
+To promote a culture that fosters environmentally and socially responsible business decisions.
+The board of directors shall ensure that sustainability implications are considered in the overall decision-making process; - 3.
+To approve the Bank's Environmental and Social Risk Management System (ESRMS) that is commensurate with the bank's size, nature, and complexity of operations and oversee its implementation.
+The board of directors shall ensure that the ESRMS is aligned with internationally recognized principles, standards and global practices and forms part of the enterprise-wide risk management (ERM) system; - 4.
+To ensure that sustainability objectives and policies are clearly communicated across the institution, and to its investors, clients, and other stakeholders; - 5.
+To adopt an effective organizational structure to ensure attainment and continuing relevance of the bank's sustainability objectives.
+The board of directors or the designated board-level or management committee shall monitor the bank's progress in attaining sustainability objectives; - 6.
+To monitor the progress of the bank in meeting its E&S strategic objectives and targets and ensure that issues in meeting the same are addressed.